ImperialCollegeLondon/MSE404-MM/docs/labs/lab07/readme.md

      /
     ...
     ```
-        1. Tells Quantum Espresso to carry out structure optimisation.
+        1. Tells Quantum Espresso to carry out a structure optimisation.
         2. Set convergence criterion for forces in units of Ry/Bohr.
         3. You'll need to add an `IONS` section to the input.
 This is needed when `calculation=relax`.
 There are many other variables you can add for the IONS section.
-These include the algorithm of relaxation etc. If you are interested, you can look up the input description of `pw.x`.
+These include the algorithm of relaxation.
+If you are interested, you can read about it in the input description of `pw.x`.

     - Run `pw.x < CH4_opt.in > CH4_opt.out`.